MicrosoftDocs/ai-builder/ai-builder-docs/prompts-overview.md

 # Overview of prompts

-This article explains prompts and prompt engineering as key concepts to help you create powerful generative AI capabilities that can be leveraged across Power Platform.
+This article explains prompts and prompt engineering as key concepts to help you create powerful generative AI capabilities that can be used across Power Platform.

 A prompt is a natural language instruction that tells a large language model (LLM) to perform a task.
 The process is also known as *instruction tuning*.
 The model follows the prompt to determine the structure and content of the text it needs to generate.
 Prompt engineering is the process of creating and refining the prompt used by the model.